 We cannot go without saying how important it is to see us for consistent, regular check-ups, which will help decrease the chances of things going awry, in the first place.
 Unfortunately, preventive dentistry cannot prevent all dental health incidents or accidents.

-If you are faced with a tooth that has fallen out, injury or trauma to your mouth or teeth, or a dental restoration needing repair, please call us immediately at 937-204-1538.
+If you are faced with a chipped tooth, injury, trauma to your mouth, teeth that have come out, or a dental restoration needing repair, please call us immediately at 937-204-1538.
 Please provide us with as many details about your injury and the condition of the tooth as possible.
 We will make every effort to get you in to be seen by Dr. Hawkins.
 Left untreated, dental problems can get worse and become permanent.

 If you’re not sure whether you have a dental emergency or not, read below for some key symptoms.

 - Severe bleeding from the teeth or gums

 - Fractured, broken, or a knocked-out tooth

 - Severe pain and inflammation (could be an abscessed tooth)

 - Loose crown, lost a filling, severe toothache or tooth pain.

 There are some minor chips and cracks a tooth can withstand until normal business hours resume.
 However, much will depend on the severity and location of the injury.
 We will do our best to determine if emergency dental care is required, or if the dental work can wait for a day appointment in the dentist’s office.